-The more time an assister spends learning about a consumer's situation, the better they can ensure they are the right resource and the a consumer will receive the help they need.
+The more time an assister spends learning about a consumer's situation, the better they can ensure they are the right resource and the consumer will receive the help they need.

 Have the consumer gather this information and bring it with them to your first meeting.
 Emphasize that not having everything on the list may mean they will have to come back another time.